Choko256/glow/README.md

 letting it destroyed and scattered.
 </p>
 <p>
 From this time, Yarkis and Harkans had only one aim...
-Find all Glow fragments and piece it together again.
+Find all Glow fragments and piece them together again.
 </p>